-The sampling of suspected LBP debris is not expected to be required or occur during the 2012 RA.
-Previous painted wood debris sampling results will be used to characterize any painted wood debris that is encountered.
-If sampling of painted wood debris is performed or required, debris samples may be collected through scraping, cutting, or coring the debris with hand tools that have been decontaminated.
+The sampling of suspected LBP debris will occur during the RA.
+Debris samples may be collected through scraping, cutting, or coring the debris with hand tools that have been decontaminated.
 Debris samples collected will be representative of the entire waste stream.
 Types and sizes of debris can vary greatly as may the sample collection methods.
 Debris samples will be collected directly from the source to the sample container.
 The following sampling procedures will be used for representative debris sample collection:

 - 1. Label appropriate glassware with sample identification, analyses, date, and time. - 2.
-Label the sampling location. - 3.
-Photograph the sampling location. - 4.
+Label the sampling location.

+- 3. Photograph the sampling location. - 4.
 Collect representative debris sample from desired location. - 5.
 Place debris directly into sampling containers. - 6.
 Secure container lids. - 7.
 Place samples in an iced cooler. - 8.
 Record sampling information in the field notebook, including date, time, analysis to be conducted, and sampling location. - 9.
 Decontaminate sampling equipment and change sampling gloves between each sampling location.

-5.3 SOIL/SEDIMENT FIELD SCREENING
+5.3 SOIL/SEDIMENT FIELD SCREENING AND/OR CONFIRMATION SAMPLING